yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ### 2.8.
 Creating an Azure Container Apps Instance

-Now that the implementation of the Java program is complete, let's deploy this Java application to Azure Container Apps.
+Now that the implementation of the Java program is complete, let's deploy this Java Application to Azure Container Apps.

 Specify the name for the container application using the environment variable `CONTAINER_APP_NAME`.
 Define the path and filename of the Spring Boot artifact with `JAR_FILE_PATH_AND_NAME`.